5outh/WeekOfPragmas/Posts/RebindableSyntax.md

 See the problem?
 The `x` we're "extracting" is just the `a` we passed in.
 So `do{ x <- a; g x }` is exactly equivalent to `g a`, which isn't very useful.

-TODO: Set
+# Forcing the Monad

-Switching gears a bit, it's a relatively common problem in Haskell to *think* you have a `Monad` instance for some data type, but in reality, additional constraints make this impossible.
+It's a relatively common problem in Haskell to *think* you have a `Monad` instance for some data type, but in reality, additional constraints make this impossible.
 A good example is `Set` from `Data.Set`.

 One might expect that `Set`s admit a monad instance given that `[]` does -- we want to be able to, for example, write this: